China meddling allegations roil Taiwan election campaign | The Japan Times

-TAIPEI – New allegations that Beijing tried to infiltrate Taiwan’s democracy roiled election campaigning on the island this weekend, with President Tsai Ing-wen’s main opponent saying would drop out if he had taken money from China’s Communist Party.
+TAIPEI – New allegations Beijing tried to infiltrate Taiwan’s democracy roiled election campaigning on the island this weekend, with President Tsai Ing-wen’s main opponent vowing to drop out if he had taken money from China’s Communist Party.

-A Chinese defector, named as Wang “William” Liqiang by Australian media, gave a sworn statement to the Australian Security Intelligence Organization (ASIO) about Beijing’s efforts to influence politics in Taiwan, Hong Kong and Australia.
+A Chinese defector, named as Wang “William” Liqiang by Australian media, gave a sworn statement to the Australian Security Intelligence Organisation, or ASIO, about Beijing’s efforts to influence politics in Taiwan, Hong Kong and Australia.

 In particular, Wang said he helped guide positive media attention toward certain Taiwanese politicians, including Tsai’s top challenger, Han Kuo-yu from the China-friendly Kuomintang party.
-China, in a late night statement Saturday, said Wang is a convicted fraudster who traveled on fake documents.
+China, in a late night statement on Saturday, said Wang is a convicted fraudster who held fake travel documents.

 Taiwan, claimed by China as its sacred territory to be brought under Beijing’s control by force if needed, is already on high alert for Chinese attempts to sway presidential and legislative elections scheduled for Jan.
 11, whether through disinformation campaigns or military intimidation.